torrmal/genai-toolbox/tests/mindsdb/README.md

 go test ./tests/mindsdb -v
 ```

-The test will create a temporary table, perform various SQL operations on it, and clean up afterward, providing comprehensive validation of the `mindsdb-execute-sql` tool functionality.
+The test will create temporary tables, perform various SQL operations on them, and clean up afterward, providing comprehensive validation of both the `mindsdb-execute-sql` tool and the generic test functionality including auth features and edge cases.